The nuclear contacts and short range correlations in nuclei

 When examining the two-body densities at high relative momentum, certain care should be taken to separate SRC pairs from non-correlated pairs with high relative momentum.
 Two nucleons that form an SRC pair are close to each other, each have high momentum, their relative momentum is high, and their c.m. momentum is low.
 However, not all nucleon pairs with high relative momentum are necessarily SRC pairs.
 For example, a particle with momentum $k_1\approx 4k_F$, and any uncorrelated ``mean-field" particle at rest $k_2\approx 0$, will yield a pair with high relative momentum $k\approx 2 k_F$, and c.m. momentum $K\approx 2 k_F$.
 In such cases, the high c.m momentum is a signature for uncorrelated pairs.
 As we examine pairs with larger and larger relative momentum, this scenario becomes less and less probable as the probability of finding a nucleon with high momentum falls fast with the momentum, i.e. its easier to find two nucleon with momentum $\approx 2k_F$ then one nucleon with momentum $\approx 4k_F$.

 There are two ways to access regions in the two-body momentum distribution dominated by SRC pairs, with minimal mean-field nucleon contamination.
 One is to integrate over the pairs c.m. momentum but request a very large relative momentum, which ensures that the pair is truly an SRC pair.
 This explains why Ref. ~\cite{Weiss:2015mba} observed scaling between the one and two-body densities only for momentum much larger than $k_F$.
 The alternative approach is to consider pairs with high relative momentum $\kvec$, and low c.m. momentum $\Kvec$.
 The cut on $\Kvec$ reduces the contributions from mean field nucleons significantly, and identifies SRC pairs with lower relative momentum.
+It should be noted that in the limit of heavy nuclei the contribution of uncorrelated nucleon pairs with low c.m. momentum could increase.

 These two approaches can be demonstrated by comparing the two-body density calculations to data.
 Fig.~\ref{fig:pp_np} shows the calculated and measured proton-proton ($pp$) to proton-neutron ($pn$) pairs density ratio in $^4$He as a function of their relative momentum.
 The experimental data are obtained from recent electron induced two-nucleon knockout measurements performed in kinematics dominated by breakup of SRC pairs \cite{korover14}.
 The calculated pair density ratio is shown as a function of the relative pair momentum and is given by: $\int_0^{K_{\rm{max}}}d\Kvec F_{pp}(\kvec,\Kvec)/\int_0^{K_{\rm{max}}}d\Kvec F_{np}(\kvec,\Kvec)$, where $K_{max}$ varies from zero to infinity.
 As can be seen, as long as the maximal c.m momentum is small, i.e. $K_{max}<1-1.5$ fm$^{-1} \sim k_F$, the calculated ratio describes well the experimental data for $k>k_F$.
 This demonstrates the above second approach.
 These results are inline with those of Ref. \cite{Alvioli:2016wwp}.
 On the other hand, demonstrating the first approach, if we concentrate on very high relative momentum, i.e. $k>4$ fm$^{-1}$, we can see that the ratios are largely insensitive to the value of $K_{max}$.